seidtgeist/drain/README.md

 - Because if anyone wanted a shared `state` var it could also be accomplished via `var state` in a parent scope
+- Also problem with the above: Everything ends up in one big object unless state is managed very carefully & manually -> potential heap size problems.
+With individual results passed in and possibly fully consumed the risk is far lower.